Caltech-IPAC/rapid/docs/source/install/install.rst

 Furthermore, it is assumed gfortran is in the PATH.

-1. Modify the following line in the build script to configure build environment, setting the absolute path of the rapid git repo.
-E.g.,
+1. Modify the following line in the build script to configure the environment within the script, setting the absolute path of the rapid git repo:

 .. code-block::

    setenv RAPID_SW /source/code/location/rapid

-2. Run the build script.
+2. Run the build script:

 .. code-block::